galaxyproject/training-material/faqs/galaxy/Datasets_Data_Privacy_Features.md

 Privacy controls are only enabled if desired.
 Otherwise, datasets by defaults remain private and unlisted in Galaxy..
 This means that a dataset you've created is virtually invisible until you publish a link to it.

-Below are three optional steps to setting private Histories, a user can make use of any of the options belowdepending on what the user want to achive:
+Below are three optional steps to setting private Histories, a user can make use of any of the options belowdepending on what the user want to achieve:

 1. Changing the privacy settings of individual dataset.
 -  click on the **dataset** name for a dropdown.